PelionIoT/mbed-client-cli/README.md

 The CLI library is not thread safe, but the CLI terminal output can be locked against other output streams, for example if both traces and CLI output are using serial out.

-Thread safety example for mbed-os-5 is available [here](example/mbed-os-5/main.cpp).
+Thread safety example for Mbed OS is available [here](example/Mbed-OS/main.cpp).

 ## Unit tests